micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 #### Direct integration

-In this case, microROS Agent will act as a bridge between DDS-XRCE and NGSIv2.
+In this case, micro-ROS Agent will act as a bridge between DDS-XRCE and NGSIv2.

 Selected bridged topics and their corresponding transformations must be configured on the micro-ROS Agent node.